macropin/django-lorem-pdf/README.md

 ## Installation

-To make use of this awesomely random project first the setup your Django project then add the following to your Django project _urls.py_:
+To make use of this awesomely random project, first setup your Django project then add the following to your project urlpatterns (_urls.py_):

 <pre>
     url(r'', include('docmk.urls')),